A hydatidiform mole is growth of an abnormal fertilized egg or an overgrowth of tissue from the placenta.

 Ultrasonography is done to be sure that the growth is a hydatidiform mole and not a fetus or amniotic sac (which contains the fetus and fluid around it).
 Blood tests to measure the level of human chorionic gonadotropin (hCG—a hormone normally produced early in pregnancy) are done.
 If a hydatidiform mole is present, the level is usually very high because the mole produces a large amount of this hormone.
-A sample of tissue is removed or obtained when it is passed, then examined under a microscope (biopsy) to confirm the diagnosis.
+A sample of tissue is removed during D and C or obtained when tissue is passed and is then examined under a microscope (biopsy) to confirm the diagnosis.

-The cure rate for a hydatidiform mole is virtually 100% if the mole has not spread.
-The cure rate is 60 to 80% for choriocarcinoma that has spread widely.
-Most women can have children afterwards and do not have a higher risk of having complications, a miscarriage, or children with birth defects.
+Most women who have had a hydatidiform mole can have children afterward and do not have a higher risk of a miscarriage, complications during pregnancy, or children with birth defects.

 About 1% of women who have had a hydatidiform mole have another one.
 So if women have had a hydatidiform mole, ultrasonography is done early in subsequent pregnancies.

-A hydatidiform mole is completely removed, usually by dilation and curettage (D and C) with suction (see Diagnosis of Gynecologic Disorders: Dilation and Curettage).
+A hydatidiform mole is completely removed, usually by dilation and curettage (D and C) with suction (see see Dilation and Curettage).
 Only rarely is removal of the uterus (hysterectomy) necessary.

-Women who have had a hydatidiform mole removed are advised not to become pregnant for 1 year.
+Women who have had a hydatidiform mole removed are advised not to become pregnant for 6 months to 1 year.
 Oral contraceptives are frequently recommended, but other effective contraceptive methods can be used.